Dr. Vicente B. Malano

 (click to view image)

-At 4:00 A.M., planet Venus will be observed at about 20 degrees above the west southwestern horizon.
-It will lie among the background stars of the constellation Taurus, the Bull shining brilliantly at magnitude -4.13.
-It remains visible in the early morning sky throughout the month.
+On September 1, at 5:00 A.M., planet Venus will be observed at about 21 degrees above the east northeastern horizon.
+It will lie among the background stars of the constellation Cancer, the Crab and will be shining brilliantly at magnitude -3.96.
+It will remain visible in the early morning sky throughout the month.

-At 7:00 P.M., Jupiter will be seen at about 63 degrees above the west southwestern horizon.
-It will lie among the background stars of the constellation Virgo, the Virgin.
-It will be shining at magnitude -2.0.
-The largest planet in the solar system becomes a good target for astrophotography that will reveal the atmospheric features and the four Galilean satellites using a DSLR camera mounted on a modest sized telescope under clear sky condition.
+At 7:00 P.M., Jupiter and Saturn will be seen at about 20 and 53 degrees above the west southwestern horizon and lie among the background stars of the constellation Virgo, the Virgin and Ophiuchus, the Serpent Holder and will be shining at magnitude -1.74 and +0.42, respectively.
+These giant planets in the solar system become a good target for astrophotography that will reveal atmospheric features and their satellites using a DSLR camera mounted on a modest- sized telescope under a clear sky condition.

 Figure 3 shows how to compare apparent magnitudes of celestial bodies such as planets and stars.